suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

   use `<h3>`s to represent subheadings, followed by `<h2>`s to represent sub-subheadings — that doesn't make sense and will lead to weird results.
-- Of the six heading levels available, you should aim to use no more than three per page, unless you feel it is necessary.
+- Of the six heading levels available, you should aim to use no more than three per page unless you feel it is necessary.
 Documents with many levels (i.e. a deep heading hierarchy) become unwieldy and difficult to navigate.
 On such occasions, it is advisable to spread the content over multiple pages if possible.